 Nitrogen Fixing Plants

-Use these for the base of a Hugelkultur garden.
+Use these for the base of a Hugelkultur garden, or to smoke fish or game for a very pleasant culinary experience.

 All peas and their leguminous relatives are nitrogen fixing plants.